kyle-berkey04/minesweeper-dating-sim/README.md

 # minesweeper-dating-sim
- Game made in Matlab, beat Minesweeper to
+Game made in Matlab, beat Minesweeper to advance in simulation